-Celine Sciamma’s follow up to Water Lilies, beautifully explores gender identity, freedom of choice and coming of age without hidden agendas.
+Celine Sciamma’s follow up to Water Lilies beautifully explores gender identity, freedom of choice and coming of age without hidden agendas.
 Following 10-year-old Laure as she moves with her family to a new suburban neighbourhood in France.
 Her refusal to conform to the images of girlhood that surround her represented by a wish to dress as a boy.
 However, Laurie’s image and identity become more complicated in meeting a new friend Lisa, who believes she is a boy.
-With Laurie adopting the name Michael to confirm to Lisa’s pre-conceptions.
+Laurie, adopting the name Michael to conform to Lisa’s pre-conceptions.

 Tomboy is a beautiful exploration of innocence, identity and perception.
 Never seeking to define the outcome for Laurie or her creation of Michael.
 Instead, Tomboy asks the audience to accept the need for self-expression of identity during childhood, wherever that may lead to in adolescence.